What is bipolar disorder?

 There are two commonly diagnosed types of bipolar disorder, a mental illness characterized by mood swings from emotional highs to lows.
 People with bipolar I have depression alternating with severely elevated mood, or mania.
 Bipolar II is much more common, and is marked by less severe manic symptoms, called hypomania.
-Since the characteristics of bipolar disorder exist along a spectrum ranging from non-existent to extreme, and because good or bad moods can be a result of temporary events or circumstances rather than a mental illness, diagnosis of bipolar disorder can be difficult.
+Since the symptoms of bipolar disorder exist along a spectrum ranging from non-existent to extreme, and because good or bad moods can be a result of temporary events or circumstances rather than a mental illness, diagnosis of bipolar disorder can be difficult.
 These signs will reveal if you’re going through a phase or revealing bipolar symptoms.
-(Plus, check out this Google test that can help diagnose mental illness.)

 You’re downright depressed